-This first post will cover how to deploy modern web apps using the fewest steps.
+- Part 1: How to deploy modern web apps using the fewest steps

-The next post will show how to combine this new S2I image with a current HTTP server image, like NGINX, using an OpenShift chained build for a more production-ready deployment.
+- Part 2: How to combine this new S2I image with a current HTTP server image, like NGINX, using an OpenShift chained build for a more production-ready deployment

-The last post will show how to run your app’s development server on OpenShift while syncing with your local file system.
+- Part 3: How to run your app's development server on OpenShift while syncing with your local file system

 Some initial setup

 If you want to follow along, there are some prerequisites.
 You'll need a running instance of OpenShift.
 I'll be using minishift which allows you to run OpenShift on your Windows, Mac, or Linux desktop in a VM.
 To get minishift, download Red Hat Container Development Kit (CDK).
 Follow these instructions to install and getting minishift running.
 For more information see the CDK documentation, and the documentation on OKD.io.

 Once minishift is running, you need to make sure you are logged in and have a project set up, which you can do using code like this:

 I also assume you have Node.js 8+ and npm 5.2+ installed.